 A network of eddy covariance flux towers enabled the detailed study of micrometeorological and ecosystem responses to a total solar eclipse.

 Cyclic variations in solar energy at the Earth’s surface is the reason we experience changes in weather and the driver of the natural rhythms of ecosystems.
-Solar eclipses offer the rare chance to study how the weather and ecosystems respond to an abrupt environmental disruption of known intensity and duration—allowing for an outdoor controlled light experiment at the scale of whole ecosystems.
+Solar eclipses offer the rare chance to study how the weather and ecosystems respond to an abrupt environmental disruption of known intensity and duration—allowing for an outdoor, controlled-light experiment at the scale of whole ecosystems.
 This enables novel analyses of ecosystem processes and biosphere-atmosphere interactions.
-Additionally, rare natural events such as a total solar eclipse captures the attention of the public, which can be the starting point for discussions that advance the general science education.
+Additionally, rare natural events such as a total solar eclipse capture the attention of the public, providing a starting point for discussions that advance the general science education of the general public.

 Knowledge of these ecosystems responses to such an abrupt perturbation of the forces driving energy, water, and carbon through those systems can inform models that scientists use to forecast weather or evaluate probable effects of future climate on ecosystems.